 The citrus with the bubbles in this Limoncello Spritz make it a sparkling masterpiece.
 A spritz is considered an Apertivo in Italy, or in other words a pre-dinner drink.
 With this Limoncello Spritz recipe, I think an Apertivo may begin to be a regular occurrence.

 Looking for more easy cocktails?
-Also be sure to check out this Sparkling Peach Sangria, Skinny Lemonade Mojito, or Blueberry Vodka Lemonade, which I know you'll love, too!
+Also be sure to check out this Sparkling Peach Sangria, Skinny Lemonade Mojito, Blueberry Vodka Lemonade, or these Green Tea Shots which I know you'll love, too!

 Recipe Ingredients